lewisjwilson/JMDict2SQL/README.md

 ### Description

-A script to convert the JMdict_e.gz gzip file into a usable sqlite3 database
+A script to convert the JMdict_e gzip file into a sqlite3 relational database.

 #### Prerequisites